BarefootSelkie/pktools/README.md

 ## Missing functions

-- says now long the current fronting person has been fronting for
+- says how long each currently fronting person has been fronting for

-pullPeriodic - peridoically check to see if the current fronting member has changed and update lastseen.json ( only checks the last switch )
+pullPeriodic - peridoically check to see if the current fronting member has changed and update lastseen.json ( only checks the last switch ) and returns true or false based on whether a change has occurred

 pullBackUp - fetches the system and member objects from the server, ideally run daily